PFAS exposure was found to induce pancreatic acinar cell tumors in rodents

 Several epidemiologic studies suggest that chemical carcinogens may induce pancreatic cancer in humans and several chemicals including PFOA and PFOS have been demonstrated to induce carcinoma of the exocrine pancreas in experimental animals following systemic administration.

+When it is caused by AFFF exposure, pancreatic cancer has a latency of 10 years.
 Early detection of pancreatic injury, progressing to inflammation and fibrosis, should be critical for the success of both clinical and surgical interventional therapies.
 Pancreatic cancer symptoms and signs not to ignore include:

 - Dark urine